aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/sevenziparchive/_index.md

 | --- | --- | --- |
 | destinationFileName | java.lang.String | the path of the archive to be created.
 If the specified file name points to an existing file, it will be overwritten.

 It is possible to save an archive to the same path as it was loaded from.
-However, this is not recommended because this approach uses copying to temporary file. |
+However, this is not recommended because this approach uses copying to a temporary file. |

 ### saveSplit(String destinationDirectory, SplitSevenZipArchiveSaveOptions options) {#saveSplit-java.lang.String-com.aspose.zip.SplitSevenZipArchiveSaveOptions-}
 ```